What can be done to stop SPAM email from becoming incidents?

 Mailboxes, SPAM Filtering, Business Rules, All versions

 Generally, bulk mail messages (spam) are automatically removed by the techmail utility, which checks to see if the originating mail server is the type commonly used for sending out mass mailings.
-The odds are good that many messages of this type are already being removed before they come into your Oracle Service Cloud application.
+The odds are good that many messages of this type are already being removed before they come into your Oracle B2C Service application.

 External Spam Filtering